asreview/asreview/README.md

 The Automated Systematic Review (ASReview) project implements learning algorithms that interactively query the researcher.
 This way of interactive training is known as [Active Learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)).
-ASRevie offers support for classical learning algorithms and state-of-the-art learning algorithms like neural networks.
+ASReview offers support for classical learning algorithms and state-of-the-art learning algorithms like neural networks.
 The following image gives an overview of the process.